stripe/agent-toolkit/llm/ai-sdk-provider/README.md

 The Stripe AI SDK Provider enables seamless integration with leading AI models through Stripe's unified LLM proxy at `llm.stripe.com`.
 This custom provider for the Vercel AI SDK automatically tracks token usage and integrates with Stripe's billing system, making it easy to monetize AI features in your applications.

-## ⚠️ Private Preview Access Required
+## Private preview access required

 **Please note:** The Stripe AI SDK Provider is currently only available to organizations participating in the Billing for LLM Tokens Private Preview.
 If you do not have access and would like to request it, please visit:

 **[Request Access to Billing for LLM Tokens Private Preview](https://docs.stripe.com/billing/token-billing)**

-## Why Use Stripe AI SDK Provider?
+## Why use Stripe AI SDK Provider?

 - **Automatic Usage Tracking**: Token consumption is automatically tracked and reported to Stripe for billing
 - **Multi-Model Support**: Access models from OpenAI, Google Gemini, and Anthropic Claude through a single API